 My successful add of WMC to Win 10 was wiped out when my PC automatically received the Anniversary Update for Windows 10 Version 1607 on 9/24/2016.
 Tried a reinstall, but got an “Installing package failed, reverting…” message.

 Using the WMC version 8.8.1 zip file and instructions in this post at MyDigitalLife, I was able to get WMC working again.
 You would need to create a login there to see the post.

 WMC 8.8.1 has worked great.

-But I recently got wind of another major Windows Update on its way, the Windows 10 Creators Update (Version 1703).
+But I recently got wind of another major Windows Update on its way, the Windows 10 [Spring 2017] Creators Update (Version 1703).
 If you want it early, you can make that happen by downloading the Update Assistant.

 I checked recent posts on the MyDigitalLife forum and found that Creators Update does indeed break WMC.
 But the above-linked WMC 8.8.1 version can be successfully reinstalled after the Win 10 update.

 Since I have two Win 10 PCs running WMC, I picked the faster quad-core PC for my first go.

 No problems at all with the Creators Update.
 And all the WMC 8.8.1 files from last time were still there.